 Deep Learning is often confused with Machine Learning.
 The difference is that deep learning is a part of machine learning, an advanced technique for learning algorithms for making independent decisions, that is a part of the wider field of artificial intelligence.

 Deep Learning automates tasks performed by human visual systems.
 DL provides an accurate classification of images, as well as object detection, image recovery and image segmentation.
 Even handwritten digits can be recognized.

 The Google Translate app uses Deep Learning technology for visual translation.
 It uses the deepest neural networks to determine the word while scanning images.
-The DL design determines whether there are letters in the illustration.
-When the letters are assigned and the text is recognized, the application translates the title from the image, into your native language.

 Machines study punctuation, grammar and style of fragments of text and this uses the model worked out for automatic creation of brand-new text with correct orthography, grammar and style.

-A new handwriting is created using the examples of the handwritten input.
 Handwriting is given as a sequence of coordinates, used by the pen for creation of the sample of handwriting.
 From this, the relationship between the pen movement and the letters is learned and new examples can be created.

 A solution that would connect the Big Data and SQL, thus helping companies better manage their data.